hyperlogic/riftty/mintty/README.md

     * renamed variables, typedefs & macros which use C++ reserved words. (class, delete, new, or)
     * renamed some typedefs / macros to not confliced with existing C++ types. (string)
   * commented or ifdef'ed out windows dependencies.
+  * reformatted code from 2 space indents to 4.
+  * commented out of ifdefed out cygwin dependencies.